kobotoolbox/docs/source/getting_started_xlsform.md

 XLSForm is a standard for creating forms in Microsoft Excel.
 XLSForm makes it easy to create anywhere from basic to advanced forms in a user-friendly format.

 When creating forms using the KoboToolbox online formbuilder, the platform automatically creates an XLSForm version for you that can be easily downloaded.
-Since there are a number of XLSForm functionalities[f][g] that are not yet supported by the formbuilder or might be easier if done in XLSForm directly, the knowledge of XLSForm can be useful and important.
+Since there are a number of XLSForm functionalities that are not yet supported by the formbuilder or might be easier if done in XLSForm directly, the knowledge of XLSForm can be useful and important.

 ## What is XLSForm